cevatarmutlu/tree_example/README.md

 ## INTRODUCTION

-This repo reads the given excel file and creates tree from data of the excel file.
-For creates tree, uses `Pandas` and for to store the tree uses `Neo4j`.
+This repo read the given excel file and create tree from data of the excel file.
+For create tree, use `Pandas` and for to store the tree use `Neo4j`.

 ## Used Technologies

 Tecnology | Information
 ----------|------------
-Python | Programming language
+Python | As a Programming language
-Neo4j     | To create tree from given excel file Docker    | For Neo4j Enviroment
-Pandas    | For filter data and transform data
+Pandas    | For to read from given excel file and transform it and filter it and to create the tree.
+Neo4j     | For to store the tree
+Docker    | As Neo4j environment

 ## INSTALL